itiligent/Raspi-Things/CREATE-USB-BOOTABLE-UBUNTU.md

          sudo ./shrink-ubuntu.sh IMAGENAME

 10. Some models of generic USB to SATA adapters can have issues.
-If your SSD will boot from a USB2 port, but not a USB3 port, continue wth the steps below.
+If your SSD sucessssfully boota from a USB2 port, but not a USB3 port, continue wth the steps below.
    (be patient with USB3 booting, the Raspi bootloader can take up to 2 mins to cycle through all possible modes in ome cases.)